coredns/rfc/GSoC_Proposal.md

 **1st June to 7th June:**

-The first model wil be trained and the training for the same will begin.
+The first model wil be created and training for the same will begin.

 **8th June to 14th June:**

-The fsecond model wil be trained and the training for the same will begin.
+The fsecond model wil be created and training for the same will begin.

 **15th June to 21st June:**

-The third model wil be trained and the training for the same will begin.
+The third model wil be created and training for the same will begin.

 **22nd July to 28th July:**